 There is currently no cure for ALS.

-Treatment may help to reduce or manage symptoms for a time.
+Treatment may help to reduce or manage symptoms.
 A combination of treatments may work best.
 This may include:

 Treatment options include: